ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/index.rst

 3.0 is fairly simple.
 This guide is an overview of the changes you will need to make to have your add-ons up and running under 3.0.

+Be sure to check the :doc:`/cp/tools/logs/developer_log` in the control panel for messages regarding method deprecation to make sure your add-on is not calling any deprecated code.

 Guidelines
 ----------